0sugo/school_library/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thankMicroverse for this project
+I would like to thank Microverse for this project

 <!-- LICENSE -->